rvenutolo/groovy-string-extensions/README.md

 # groovy-string-extensions
-Miscellaneous Groovy String and GString extensions I may find useful
+A collection of Groovy extensions for String and GString